 If you are in a naturally dusty area, then you will need to rinse your artificial grass more often.

 Rainy days are great for your grass because you can allow it to clean artificial grass and you won’t have to spray it down as often.

 Since every situation is different, we strongly suggest modifying your maintenance schedule depending on your needs.

-Weekly Lawn Maintenance
+Weekly Artificial Grass Maintenance

 We highly suggest rinsing your turf once a week.
 Doing so will remove any debris or dust that accumulates during the week.

-Monthly Lawn Maintenance
+Monthly Artificial Grass Maintenance

 Doing a more thorough artificial grass cleaning once a month, will keep your turf looking clean and green.

-Remove any dirt, debris, dust, or leaves with a stiff brush or a broom with stiff bristles.
+When cleaning artificial grass, remove any dirt, debris, dust, or leaves with a stiff brush or a broom with stiff bristles.